Differential Geometry of Curves and Surfaces in Lorentz-Minkowski space: The Lorentz-Minkowski space

-where $\mbox{det}(u,v,w)$ is the determinant of the matrix obtained by putting by columns the coordinates of the three vectors $u$, $v$ and $w$. \end{definition} By taking $w$ each one of the vectors of the usual base, we obtain
+where $\mbox{det}(u,v,w)$ is the determinant of the matrix obtained by placing by columns the coordinates of the three vectors $u$, $v$ and $w$ with respect to $B_u$. \end{definition} The bilinearity of the metric assures the existence and uniqueness of this vector $u\times v$.
+By taking $w$ in \eqref{1pro} each one of the vectors $E_i$ of $B_u$, we obtain the expression of $u\times v$ in coordinates with respect to $B_u$:

-The bilinearlity of the metric assures the existence and uniqueness of this vector.
-Thus, if we denote by $u\times_\epsilon v$ the Euclidean vector product, we have that $u\times v$ is the reflection of $u\times_{\epsilon}v$ with respect to the plane $\{z=0\}$.